lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

 ![An image of a pulse generator circuit.](./diagrams/13_pulse_generator.png)

-A NOT gate into an AND gate might look stupid. $A * \overline A = 0$, after all.
+A NOT gate into an AND gate might look redundant. $A * \overline A = 0$, after all.
 While this is still true, there's a very short delay between the inputs of a logic gate and the output.

 Say you're sending a $1$ through a NOT gate.
 There's going to be a very small, but existent delay between sending in that $1$ and getting a $0$ from the output.
 This circuit takes advantage of that delay.
 Check the timing in the figure.